 - Due to their high starch content, plantains are seldom eaten raw and have to be cooked (boiled, roasted, fried, or baked) before consumption.

 Telling the Differences between Plantain Tree and Banana Tree

 These are some of the features that set plantain trees apart from banana trees.

-Examine the plant’s fruit form.
-On maturity, bananas are yellow and about 6-inch long, while plantains are green or black and approximately 12-inch long.
+- Examine the plant’s fruit form.
+At maturity, bananas are yellow and about 6-inch long, while plantains are green or black and approximately 12-inch long.

-With your hand, feel the texture of the plant’s fruit.
-Bananas are softer with a medium-thick skin, while plantains are very firm and have a tough, thick skin.
+- With your hand, feel the texture of the plant’s fruit.
+Bananas are softer with a medium-thick skin, while plantains are very firm and have tough, thick skin.

 It’s easy to confuse plantain suckers with bananas suckers due to their strikingly similar visual resemblance.
 However, after tasting the fruits, they’re easy to distinguish.
 To tell the differences between plantain trees and banana trees, check the shape of the leaves and the respective fruit form in each plant.